kanekop/another-hour-gen2-Claude/README.md

 # Another Hour Clock

 Another Hour Clock is a unique web-based application that redefines your perception of time.
-This application allows you to personalize your day by defining the length of your **"Scaled 24"** period—the duration you wish your conceptual 'day' to last in real time.
+This application allows you to personalize your day by defining the length of your **"Designed 24"** period—the duration you wish your conceptual 'day' to last in real time.
 The remaining time within a standard 24-hour real day becomes the **"Another Hour" (AH)** period.

 ## ✨ Key Concepts

-- **Scaled 24 Period**: Your customizable conceptual 24-hour day that can last anywhere from 0 to 24 real hours
+- **Designed 24 Period**: Your customizable conceptual 24-hour day that can last anywhere from 0 to 24 real hours
 - **Another Hour (AH) Period**: The remaining real time in a 24-hour day, running at normal speed
-- **Time Scaling**: During the "Scaled 24" period, time runs at a customized pace to fit 24 conceptual hours into your chosen real-time duration
+- **Time Scaling**: During the "Designed 24" period, time runs at a customized pace to fit 24 conceptual hours into your chosen real-time duration

 ## 🚀 Features

 ### 🎯 **Main Clock** (Customizable Time Experience)
-- **Custom Duration Control**: Set your "Scaled 24" period anywhere from 0 to 24 real hours using an intuitive slider
+- **Custom Duration Control**: Set your "Designed 24" period anywhere from 0 to 24 real hours using an intuitive slider
 - **Visual Feedback**: Integrated comparison graph showing your personalized time distribution vs. standard time
-- **Dynamic Time Scaling**: Time runs faster or slower during your "Scaled 24" period based on your settings
+- **Dynamic Time Scaling**: Time runs faster or slower during your "Designed 24" period based on your settings
 - **Another Hour Visualization**: Visual AH sector on the analog clock during AH periods
 - **Theme Switching**: Automatically switches to dark theme during AH periods
 - **Timezone Support**: Full timezone selection with major world cities

 ### ⏱️ **Stopwatch & Timer** (Scaled Time Tools)
 - **Adaptive Speed**: Operates based on your Main Clock's current scaling settings
-- **Real-time Sync**: Speed changes automatically when switching between Scaled 24 and AH periods
+- **Real-time Sync**: Speed changes automatically when switching between Designed 24 and AH periods
 - **Intuitive Interface**: Clean, easy-to-use controls for all timing functions

 ### 📊 **Graph Demo** (Time Visualization)
 - **Dual Bar Graphs**: Side-by-side comparison of real time vs. your personalized time
-- **Interactive Controls**: Real-time updates as you adjust your "Scaled 24" duration
+- **Interactive Controls**: Real-time updates as you adjust your "Designed 24" duration
 - **Visual Learning**: Helps understand how time allocation changes with different settings

 ## 🏗️ Architecture